C-Zoid/SplunkAppDynamics-ExampleEIS-AppDash/README.md

 This will be used for the Observability Expert Insight Series (EIS) for Dashboarding on 8/21/2025

 Instructions via controller UI:
-Import Custom DashboardsLink to Import Custom Dashboards You can import a dashboard file to create a new dashboard based on a previously exported one.
+To Import Custom DashboardsLink to Import Custom Dashboards...
+You can import a dashboard file to create a new dashboard based on a previously exported one (Attached here).

-From the custom dashboards list, click Import in the menu bar.
+Step 1.
+From the custom dashboards list, click Import in the menu bar

-Click Choose File and navigate to the previously exported JSON file that you want to import.
+Step 2.
+Click Choose File and navigate to the previously exported JSON file that you want to import

-Click Open.
+Step 3.
+Click Open

-Click Import.
+Step 4.
+Click Import

 https://docs.appdynamics.com/appd/24.x/25.2/en/splunk-appdynamics-essentials/dashboards-and-reports/custom-dashboards/import-and-export-custom-dashboards-and-templates-using-the-ui